How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Motivation

 \section{Motivation}

 The evaluation of the causal impact of discount campaigns plays a significant role in the earlier marketing literature from the `pre-Big-Data era', see e.g. \cite*{InmanMcAlister1994}, \cite*{Rajuetal1994}, \cite*{LeoneSrinivasan1996} and \cite*{Krishnaetl1999} for studies on causal effects of coupon provision.
-However, the last two decades have seen a surge of predictive ML applications in business analytics, which appear to be increasingly dominating causal analysis in marketing as well.
-In a keyword-search-based literature review, \cite*{Marianietal2021} find that the number of publications on predictive ML and Artificial Intelligence (AI) in marketing, consumer research and psychology has grown exponentially in the last decade (2010-21).
+However, the last two decades have seen a surge of predictive ML applications in business analytics, which appear to increasingly dominate causal analysis in marketing as well.
+In a keyword-search-based literature review, \cite*{Marianietal2021} find that the number of publications on predictive ML and Artificial Intelligence (AI) in marketing, consumer research and psychology has grown exponentially in the past decade (2010-21).
 The systematic literature reviews by \cite*{Mustaketal2021} and \cite*{MaSun2020} paint a similar picture, with the latter stating that the rise of ML in marketing began with applications of support vector machines, a specific type of ML algorithm.
-This was then followed by studies that introduce text analysis, topic modelling and reinforcement learning into marketing research, as well as by marketing applications of deep learning, and network embedding.
-Questions about the impact of marketing campaigns, the influence of certain external factors on the success of a campaign and the heterogeneity of campaign effects across customer segments appeared to become relatively less important (see e.g. \cite*{HairSarstedt2021}, \cite*{MaSun2020}), even though most recently, the literature saw first applications of causal ML alogithms (such as causal trees).
+This was then followed by studies that introduced text analysis, topic modelling and reinforcement learning into marketing research, as well as by marketing applications of deep learning, and network embedding.
+Questions about the impact of marketing campaigns, the influence of certain external factors on the success of a campaign and the heterogeneity of campaign effects across customer segments appeared to become of comparatively less importance (see e.g. \cite*{HairSarstedt2021}, \cite*{MaSun2020}), even though most recently, the marketing literature saw first applications of causal ML alogithms (such as causal trees).

 The following sections summarize the current state of research on discount campaigns using causal inference (Section \ref{causallit}) and predictive ML (Section \ref{predMLlit}).
-This serves as base for motivating the use of causal ML to evaluate and optimize discount campaigns and to approach various other marketing and business decisions in Section \ref{causalMLmot}.
+This serves as the basis for motivating the use of causal ML to evaluate and optimize discount campaigns and to approach various other marketing and business decisions in Section \ref{causalMLmot}.